 Nontaxable purposes include using the fuel to operate a commercial fishing boat or a school bus.
-Using fuel to operate farming equipment or to conduct other off-road activities is also considered a nontaxable purpose.
+Using fuel to operate farming equipment or to conduct other off-road activities are also considered nontaxable purposes.

-If you want to be sure your business is taking full advantage of all of the tax savings opportunities available to you, the best action to take is to talk openly with your accountant and advisor about what your options may be and if there could be any areas that are being overlooked.
+If you want to be sure your business is taking full advantage of all the tax savings opportunities available to you, the best course of action is to talk openly with your accountant and advisor about what your options may be and if there could be any areas being overlooked.